Skip to Content

 Black and white buildings in The Rows

 You can also save a third on all rail fares with a Railcard*.
-These cost £30 and there are different versions for 16–25s, 25–30s, Seniors and Disabled People.
+These cost £30 with different versions for 16–25s, 25–30s, Seniors and Disabled People.
 You can also get a Two Together railcard for two named adults travelling together, or a Friends and Family Railcard for up to four adults and four children.
 Both UK and overseas residents are eligible.

 Harlech beach in North Wales